WooshiiDev/HierarchyDecorator/README.md

 ### Settings
 ![](https://i.imgur.com/E36wayq.png)

 There is a scriptable object that is required for hierarchy decorator to run.
-If it is deleted another will be created in the base of your asset folder in `Assets/HierarchyDecorator/`.
+If it is deleted, another will be created in the base of your asset folder in `Assets/HierarchyDecorator/`.
 These settings are also accessible from the `Preference` window.

 There are 4 sections to the settings: